rogerpadilla/nukak-website/docs/client.md

 ---
-index: 9
+weight: 230
 ---

-# :cloud: Easily call the generated REST APIs from the Client
+# Easily call the generated REST APIs from the Client

 A client plugin (for browser/mobile) is provided to easily consume the REST APIs from the frontend.